sheikhnavezz/sheikhnavezz/README.md

     A person to whom computers facinate more than humans, a person with great interest in Coding, curious to knowing the behind the process of software.

-    A person who is also DEV | Freelancer | Linux Admin " Corrupt fear US, The Honest Support US, The Heroic join US, Everyone Expect US..!! "
+    A person who is also DEV | Devops Engg. | Linux Admin " Corrupt fear US, The Honest Support US, The Heroic join US, Everyone Expect US..!! "

 </p></h2>